Infektionsimmunologi / Adjuvans

-- PhD student in the Department of Infectious Disease Immunology / Vaccine Adjuvant Research
+- Post Doc in the department of Infectious Disease Immunology, Center for Vaccine Research

 K Wørzner, J Hvannastein, ST Schmidt, C Foged, I Rosenkrands, GK Pedersen and D Christensen.
 Adsorption of protein antigen to the cationic liposome adjuvant CAF®01 is required for induction of Th1 and Th17 responses but not for antibody induction.
 Eur.
 J. Pharm Biopharm, 2021